KuabeM/lcd-lcm1602-i2c/README.md

 Driver to write characters to LCD displays with a LM1602 connected via i2c like [this one] with 16x2 characters.
 It requires a I2C instance implementing [`embedded_hal::blocking::i2c::Write`] and a instance to delay execution with [`embedded_hal::blocking::delay::DelayMs`].
+Other LCD sizes are supported, up to displays with 20x4 characters.
+Everything that uses a HD44780U or comparable controller and is connected via i2c should work.
+Like [this]

 Usage:
 ```